Portrait: Marcus Biermann

 This paper investigates how firms' international linkages to Russia and Ukraine affected investors' expectations following the escalation of the Russian-Ukrainian war.
 For this, we perform an event study around the Russian invasion of Ukraine on February 24, 2022, finding that firms with significant trade activity with Russia experienced a substantial reduction in cumulative returns.
 The effect on cumulative returns is especially pronounced for firms that are dependent on Russian commodities.
 The impact on the aggregate stock market performance of third countries was on average 0.8 percentage points.
 The highest losses were borne by European countries.

-Drawing on the acknowledgements of more than 2,000 publications in the top five journals, this article documents that seminar presentations are concentrated among 12 top institutions and geographically in the Americas.
-Second, this study finds that there is a robust and significant correlation between presenting at Harvard University and publishing in the Quarterly Journal of Economics (QJE) and between presenting at the University of Chicago and publishing in the Journal of Political Economy (JPE).
+Drawing on the acknowledgements of more than 2,000 publications in the top five economics journals, this article demonstrates that the seminar presentations of these articles are concentrated among 12 top institutions and geographically in the Americas.
+Second, this study finds robust and significant correlations between presenting at Harvard University and publishing in the Quarterly Journal of Economics (QJE) and between presenting at the University of Chicago and publishing in the Journal of Political Economy (JPE).
 Articles presented at Harvard and published in the QJE have, on average, a similar impact in terms of citations compared to other QJE articles, while also exhibiting a larger variance in terms of citations.
-Articles presented at Chicago and published in the JPE have, on average, a similar impact in terms of citations as other articles published in JPE.
+Articles presented at the University of Chicago and published in the JPE have, on average, a similar impact in terms of citations as other articles published in JPE.

 Publications